rovitotv/DigitalFreedomWithRaspberryPI/introduction.md

 popularity plus it means content will be stored on a Raspberry Pi for safe keeping.

+## What you will have at the end of this guide

+If you follow this guide carefully you will end up with the following:

+1. A WordPress blog/email server that can run 24/7/365 for under $5 of
+electricity per year.
+The operating costs are very low $2.08 a month after the first year to pay for the $65 in hardware costs.
+2. Personal domain that supports both email and web for example rovitotv.org.
+3. The ability to connect to the Raspberry Pi from anywhere to post a blog entry or read/send email using a secure IMAP connection on your phone, tablet, or computer.
+4. Complete control over your personal communication.
+Your emails and blog will be stored on YOUR Raspberry Pi mini server, and nobody is scanning them to sell you advertisements.
+5. Ability to customize your blog with themes or plugins and ability to control your email with custom sorting and marking.

 ## Rules of Engagement

 This guide will refer you to other sources of documentation especially hardware